artnc/personal-website/src/blog/_posts/2017-08-17-dropbox-syncthing.md

     ![Home server](/img/home-server.jpg)

     You'll first need to go home and open ports on your router, whose admin panel is typically accessible at [192.168.0.1](http://192.168.0.1/) or [192.168.1.1](http://192.168.0.1/).
 Look for the [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) settings and map the router's port 8384 to your home server's port 8384.
-The Syncthing dashboard runs on port 8384; you can also open other ports like 22 for SSH.
+The Syncthing dashboard runs on port 8384; you can also open ports for other programs like SSH\*.
 This wiring step is necessary because all devices on your home network share the same public IP address (e.g. `123.45.67.89`), and so your router needs to know which one of them should handle incoming address-port combinations like `123.45.67.89:8384`.

+    *\*If you do decide to expose SSH, edit your server's SSH config to use a port other than 22.
+This simple measure defeats the 99% of login bots that target the default SSH port.*

     You can now remotely view your home server's Syncthing dashboard by going to `https://123.45.67.89:8384/` in your web browser.
 Go into the dashboard settings and set a password so that nobody else will be able to view it.